 - If Acrobat Distiller creates a PDF file, proceed to Troubleshoot Acrobat PDFMaker.

-- If Acrobat Distiller doesn't create a PDF file, proceed to step 3.
+- If Acrobat Distiller doesn't create a PDF file, proceed to the next step.

 - If the file doesn't indicate why Acrobat Distiller couldn't create the PDF file, create a Word document that contains only a few words.
 Then try to create a PDF file from that document using the Adobe PDF printer and the Acrobat Distiller application: